The Physics of Data Egress: How to Burn $180k in a Weekend

 Cloud cost overruns rarely come from bad engineers — they come from bad assumptions.
 The most dangerous assumption in modern architecture is that data movement is cheap, reversible, or operationally trivial.
 It is none of those.

 Data has mass.
 Movement has friction.
 Dependencies have gravity.
 When failure occurs — and it always does — your recovery speed is bounded not by your redundancy but by your ability to move state across domains.
-If that movement is slow, expensive, or contractually constrained, your system is not resilient — it is brittle with a delay.

-• Data must be portable before it is replicated.
+• Data must be portable before it is replicated

-• Recovery paths must be affordable before they are automated.
+• Recovery paths must be affordable before they are automated

-• Exit must be possible before entry is approved.
+• Exit must be possible before entry is approved

 High availability is not a topology.
 It is an economic property of your system under stress.
 If your architecture cannot afford to fail, it cannot be trusted to succeed.